Southeast Asia

 Countries in Southeast Asia have abundant water resources.
 However, due to the uneven distribution of these resources, much of the region is water insecure.
 Geographic location and seasonal variations, as well as varying degrees of economic development and different political systems, greatly affect people’s access to water and land resources.
 The Greater Mekong subregion comprises Cambodia, Lao PDR, Myanmar, Thailand, Vietnam and the People’s Republic of China (specifically Yunnan Province and Guangxi Zhuang Autonomous Region).

 Countries in the Greater Mekong are changing as a result of increasing economic growth, population and urbanization as well as rapid rural transformations.
 The Greater Mekong has a combined population of around 345,185.
 By 2050, it is expected that the subregion will be at least 50% urbanized.
-Although countries are developing at different speeds, the modernization of agriculture is taking place everywhere, with a general shift from traditional subsistence systems to a path of intensification, specialization, increased agrochemical use and mechanization.
 Governments in the region recognize the critical role that water and land resources management can play in future development.

 IWMI in Southeast Asia